zahrahajilary/yassir/README.md

 Here are some ways the project could be improved:

 - Add pagination to handle large data sets better
-- Using debouncing for having better performance
+- Using debouncing for having better performance or adding useTransition and isPendeing for each state of changeing action
 - Extract search components
 - Write unit tests for utils

-- Use React Context for global data like filters
+- Use React Context for global data like filters, and use useReducer globally but for better performance and can seprate state and action
 - Memoize callbacks to prevent unnecessary re-renders

 ### Getting Started